PaeserBastelstube/AhoyDTU4RPi/doc/Installation_Instruction_AhoyDTU.md

 # Installation Instructions <br>for AhoyDTU on Raspberry-Pi with <br> NGINX-WebServices and Volkszaehler-Smart-Meter
 The already known `Ahoy(lumapu) on ESP8266 or ESP32` includes its own Web-Server to present the `Hoymiles inverter data` and to configure the system environment in a Web-Browser.
-In this project, we use an `NGINX Web-Server` to display the `Hoymiles inverter runtime data`, to configure and to control the `AhoyDTU environment`, as well as to store and to analyse historcal data in a `Volkszaehler-Smart-Meter` (https://github.com/volkszaehler/volkszaehler.org) environment.
+In this project, we use a `NGINX Web-Server` to show the `Hoymiles inverter runtime data`, to configure and to control the `AhoyDTU environment`, as well as to store and to analyse historcal data in a `Volkszaehler-Smart-Meter` (https://github.com/volkszaehler/volkszaehler.org) environment.

 For all of this, we need some additional middleware:
+* `PYTHON virtual environment` to run specific AhoyDTU scripts
-* `NGINX Web-Service` to communicate with a human user and to store runtime data in `Volkszaehler`
+* `NGINX Web-Service` to communicate with a human user and to store runtime data in Volkszaehler
-* `PHP FastCGI Process Manager` to run specific PHP scripts and for the `Volkszaehler envoronment`
+* `PHP FastCGI Process Manager` to run specific AhoyDTU-PHP and Volkszaehler scripts
-* `System-V IPC (Shared-Memory with Semaphore and Message-Queue)` for data exchange between PHP and AhoyDTU
+* `System-V IPC (Shared-Memory with Semaphore and Message-Queue)` for data exchange between PHP and AhoyDTU scripts
 * `MariaDB` to store data permanent in a database

 ## Basics Instructions
 1. `/tmp` must be available for all users, AhoyDTU stores log- and other temp files in this directory.
+This is standard behavior on Linux.
 2. This project based on some specific linux packages, you have to install this packages first:
    ```code
    sudo apt-get update